Mshishegar/bitcoin/doc/Successful.payment.ika.motto.md

 Mr. Ika Motto

-* The amount of $710 was successfully paid and registered.
+* The amount of $180 was successfully paid and registered.

-* The transfer license BTC mark alpc has been activated for your project in the blockchain.
+* The transfer license ISA Bitcoin has been activated for your project in the blockchain.

   #